Critics of Pastor Myles Munroe have denounced him as a “false teacher”.

-But some Christians have expressed concern about teachings that Monroe promulgated, including his assertion that the message of the Gospel is not about Christ’s death and resurrection.
-These concerns were renewed following word that Monroe had lost his life this past weekend as some considered the legacy that he left behind.
+But some Christians have expressed concern about some teachings that Monroe promulgated.
+These include his assertion that the message of the Gospel is not about Christ’s death and resurrection.
+These concerns were renewed following word that Monroe had lost his life this past weekend, as some considered the legacy that he left behind.

 “Jesus preached the gospel of the Kingdom.
 He did not preach himself,” Munroe says in the 45 minute sermon.

 “The good news is not Calvary.
 The good news is not about even the resurrection…The Gospel of the Kingdom is the only true Gospel.”

 “Do you know why the people on your job really hate Christians right now?
 Because you are preaching to them Jesus Christ.
 You don’t [need to] be talking about blood and nails and the spear in His side, because that’s not what you’re supposed to be talking about.
 You’ve got to be talking about how to solve people’s problems,” Munroe added.